-Plan Description - The District contributes to the PERS Retirement Health Insurance Account (RHIA) for each of its eligible employees.
-RHIA is a cost-sharing multiple-employer defined benefit other postemployment benefit plan administered by PERS.
-Oregon Revised Statute (ORS) 238.420 established this trust fund and authorizes the Oregon Legislature to establish and amend the benefit provisions.
-OPERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to Oregon Public Employees Retirement System, PO box 23700, Tigard, OR 97281-3700, telephone (503) 598-7377, or by URL:
+Plan Description- As a member of Oregon Public Employees Retirement System (OPERS), the District contributes to the Retirement Health Insurance Account (RHIA) for each of its eligible employees.
+RHIA is a cost-sharing multiple-employer defined benefit other post-employment benefit plan administered by OPERS.
+RHIA pays a monthly contribution toward the cost of Medicare companion health insurance premiums of eligible retirees.
+Oregon Revised Statute (ORS) 238.420 established this trust fund.
+Authority to establish and amend the benefit provisions of RHIA reside with the Oregon Legislature.
+The plan is closed to new entrants after January 1, 2004.